tkw1536/ggman/README.md

 As of `ggman 1.12`, this translation of URLs into paths takes existing paths into account.
 In particular, it re-uses existing sub-paths if they differ from the requested path only by casing.

-For example, say the directory `$GGROOT/github.com/hello` exist and the user requests to clone `https://github.com/HELLO/world.git`.
+For example, say the directory `$GGROOT/github.com/hello` exists and the user requests to clone `https://github.com/HELLO/world.git`.
 Before 1.12, this clone would end up in `$GGROOT/github.com/HELLO/world`, resulting in two directories `$GGROOT/github.com/HELLO` and `$GGROOT/github.com/hello`.
 After 1.12, this clone will end up in `$GGROOT/github.com/hello/world`.
 While this means placing of repositories needs to touch the disk (and check for existing directories), it results in less directory clutter.